-Carrot tops combine with garlic, crushed red pepper, olive oil, red wine vinegar and salt to make a lovely Carrot Top Chimichurri sauce.
-This sauce is delicious with steak, seafood, on roasted veggies and more.
+Carrot greens combine with garlic, crushed red pepper, olive oil, red wine vinegar and salt to make a lovely Carrot Top Chimichurri sauce.
+This carrot greens recipe is delicious with steak, seafood, on roasted veggies and more.

 As a nation, we aren’t really in tune enough with food.
 Real food, that is — the kind that grows in the ground and comes to us in its purest form.
 We aren’t a nation of farmers and homesteaders anymore, and although pockets of those groups exist all over the country, there are so many people (of all ages) who can’t tell a sweet potato from a butternut squash.